Net Present Value Formula

 If the cost of investments is lesser than the cash inflows from the investments, then the project is quite good for the investor since he is getting more than what he is paying for.
 Otherwise, if the cost of investments is more than the cash inflows from the investments, then it’s better to drop the project since the investor has to pay more than what he is paying as of now.

-Use of NPV Formula
+Uses and Relevance of NPV Formula

-By using this NPV formula, the investors find out the difference between the cash inflows from the investments and the cost of investments.
+By using this formula, the investors find out the difference between the cash inflows from the investments and the cost of investments.

 It is used for making prudent business decisions for the following reasons –